Ngataiharuru Taepa

-Ngataiharuru Taepa (born 1976 in Upper Hutt) is a New Zealand artist and academic.
-Taepa's art often explores traditional Māori kōwhaiwhai (rafter painting) forms.
+Ngataiharuru Taepa (born 1976) is a New Zealand artist and academic.
+His art often explores traditional Māori kōwhaiwhai (rafter painting) forms.

-Early life
+Early life and family

-Ngataiharuru Taepa's father is artist Wi Taepa, his brother Kereama Taepa is also an artist, and Taepa's paternal great uncle was Ohinemutu carver Doc Taepa.
-His early incluences included his maternal grandmother, who was a painter.
-Taepa attended Te Aute College in Napier, during which his art teacher worked on kōwhaiwhai panels for the school marae, Te Whare o Rangi, which left a significant impression on Taepa.
+Taepa was born in Upper Hutt in 1976, and is of Māori (Te Āti Awa, Te Arawa) and Pākehā descent.
+His father is artist Wi Taepa, his brother Kereama Taepa is also an artist, and his paternal great uncle was Ohinemutu carver Doc Taepa.
+His early influences included his maternal grandmother, who was a painter.
+Taepa attended Te Aute College in Hawke's Bay, during which time his art teacher worked on kōwhaiwhai panels for the school marae, Te Whare o Rangi, which left a significant impression on Taepa.

 Taepa recalls that when his father began to study art at Whitireia Polytechnic: "I would sit around the kitchen table and listen to people like Manos Nathan, Darcy Nicholas, Robyn Kahukiwa and Ngamoana Raureti.
 All these people were talking about the issues of the time. ...
 I have been really fortunate in that way and it's shaped my work and how I work.
 It inspired me and also gave me a little bit of knowledge, hearing about the struggles they faced as Māori artists, the different issues and how they have dealt with them.'
 Taepa later a Bachelor of Māori Visual Arts from Massey University in 2000, followed by a Masters in Māori Visual Arts from Massey University in 2003.
 Taepa focused his masters study on kōwhaiwhai panels.